-We know every family is different, so we’ve created a variety of printable resources.
-Choose what best fits your needs!
+Our team has put together daily schedules that can be printed out and used as a resource to provide structure for children throughout the week.
+We know every family is different, so we've created a few options—choose what best fits your needs!
 Ready-to-use schedules are the quickest and simplest to use, and will be a great support for your child.
 We also offer make-your-own schedules, where you can collaborate with your child to create a custom schedule.
 Adjust these schedules as needed, and remember that schedules are meant to be used as a guide only!
 It’s important to set realistic expectations each day and allow for plenty of flexibility.

 Printable Schedules for Ages 2-8